civicteam/x402-mcp/README.md

 }
 ```

+This will connect to a hosted X402 MCP server that charges for tool invocations in USDC.

+The demo uses the Base Sepolia testnet.
+Obtain testnet ETH (for gas) and USDC (for payments) from a faucet like [the Coinbase developer platform faucet](https://portal.cdp.coinbase.com/products/faucet).

 ## Quick Start

 Enable micropayments for your MCP tools with X402 - get paid in USDC for every tool invocation.

 **Server**: Charge for tool usage

 ```typescript
 const transport = makePaymentAwareServerTransport( "0x123...",